BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

  6. Run `Ctrl-C` in all other terminals to shut down Keylime

-#### Quote Request Nonce batching and redistrobution utilizing a Merkletree structure
+#### Quote Request Nonce Batching and Redistribution Using a Merkletree Structure
 1. Provision Keylime in the **Provider** first, make sure the following commands run without errors
       - In the first terminal, run `keylime_verifier`
       - In the second terminal, run `keylime_registrar`